vincentbernat/dashkiosk/README.md

 fields for an URL object are:

  - `url`: the URL to be loaded
- - `delay`: the delay in seconds this URL should be displayed, default to 0 which means display the URL forever.
+ - `delay`: the delay in seconds this URL should be displayed.
+This cannot be 0.
  - `scroll`: when set to `true`, the page will be scrolled.
 The timing is a bit tricky since the time loading and rendering the page is not correctly accounted for.
 If the page is very large, it is